andresbeltran98/WordPath/README.md

 * Method that counts the number of lines in the file.
 * getPath method in WordPath class: testing different combinations of words, and special cases (a word is not in the file, a path does not exist, etc).

+## Documentation
+Documentation is offered under docs/index.html
+Or you can see it [here](http://htmlpreview.github.io/?https://github.com/andresbeltran98/WordPath/blob/master/doc/index.html)

 ## Author
 * Andres Beltran - B.S. in Computer Science candidate.
 CWRU 2021